chloex2174r54893/acid-rain-ant-foraging-impacts/README.md

 - ANOVA for group comparisons
 - Time-based interpolation and smoothing using Generalized Additive Models (GAMs)
 - First derivative analysis to study changes in movement over time

-## Citation
-If you use or reference this work, please cite:
-**Chloe Xue, "Potential Ethological Impacts of Acid Rain on Ant Foraging Behavior and Movement Patterns in Polluted Regions", 2025.**